OmkarThawakar/Piston_Ring_Detection/README.md

 ### Piston Ring Detection

-This project is designed anddeveloped in CVPR Lab, IIT Ropar, India.
+This project is designed and developed in CVPR Lab, IIT Ropar, India.

 Guide : Dr. Subrahmanyam Murala